 Service user and carer involvement in the safety of mental healthcare services

 While there has been a significant research focus on patient safety within acute hospital and primary care settings, there has been much less research into the identification of safety issues in UK mental healthcare services, despite continuing serious failures in service provision.
 This project aims to progress our understanding of service user and carer involvement in mental healthcare safety.
 You can find out more about this project here.

 People with learning disabilities die at a rate far greater than the general population and from conditions which could be prevented or treated with good quality care.
-Mortality reviews of those with learning disabilities regularly highlight the need for mandatory awareness training for all staff supporting people with learning disabilities.
-This project aims to incorporate the views and experiences of people with learning disabilities into healthcare curricula.
+This project aims to explore patient safety for people with learning disabilities.
 You can find out more about this project here.

 Exploring the experience of raising a concern or making a complaint in an adult acute mental health inpatient setting